I’ve been doing it every week since May 2013.

 Give it a try.
 Let me know how you get on…

-I’m a creative consultant, storyteller and coach who helps organisations, teams and individuals get fired-up at work. iansanders.com
+I’m a creative consultant, storyteller and coach who helps organisations, teams and individuals get fired-up about doing their best work. iansanders.com